How to Apply for ESA Membership:

 Mandatory Requirement for membership:

 A test score of 1800 (SAT) or 26 (ACT) or 180 (PSAT) or a 90% composite score on the Iowa or 90% on the total battery on the Stanford nationally normed standardized achievement tests is required for ESA membership.
 The test score must come from one test.
 Section scores from different tests may not be combined to achieve the required test score for membership.
 Although some college scholarship applications accept super scoring, we do not.
-NO EXCEPTIONS WILL BE MADE FOR ANY ONE! * Some testing services are offering the Stanford as an online option; however, one of the mandatory membership reqirements is that a parent must not have access to test materials.
-Although this sounds like a great service, it seems that the parent would have the ability to access the test as the student takes it online, as well as the student being able to to go online on another screen or device to access search engines to locate answers to the test.
-In our continuing efforts to keep Eta Sigma Alpha National Home School Honor Society above reproach, we will not accept test scores from online tests taken at home.
+NO EXCEPTIONS WILL BE MADE FOR ANY ONE! *With the continuing technology changes, online testing is currently being offered more frequently in lieu of hard copy testing.
+Online testing may be used if given at a testing center or at a private tester's facility.
+Parents must not have access to the student, computer or test materials while the test is being administered.
+Students must not have access to other electronic devices which may connect to the internet, email or texting during testing.

 Test scores should not be more than 1 year old.